Contributors from members of the Copper team

 According to the Harvard Business Review, staying in touch with your customers is incredibly important as their value to your business is about a lot more than just the dollar amount of their purchases.
 At the end of the day, how your customers feel about you and what they’d say about you to others has just as much power to impact your bottom line.

 You can also ask freshly closed accounts for a referral immediately after the transaction or a month afterwards in a follow-up call or email.
-Ask how they’re doing with their new purchase and if they’d be willing to refer you to anyone else who could benefit from your product or service.
+When using this sales prospecting technique, ask how they’re doing with their new purchase and if they’d be willing to refer you to anyone else who could benefit from your product or service.

 Follow these prospecting tips on the regular.